-Mention Lembeh diving in Manado to any serious underwater photographer and their eyes come over all misty and distant.
-Few places on the planet are as varied and give you the chance to see more shy critters such as the mimic octopus, flamboyant cuttlefish, harlequin shrimps, skeleton shrimps and innumerable nudibranchs.
+Mention Lembeh scuba diving to any serious underwater photographer and their eyes come over all misty and distant.
+No place on the planet gives you the chance to see more shy critters such as the mimic octopus, flamboyant cuttlefish, harlequin shrimps, skeleton shrimps and innumerable nudibranchs.

 The fish also include the usual tropical reef suspects but also the more bizarre: Ambon scorpionfish, snake eels, stonefish, sea robins, stargazers, devil fish and even the weedy scorpionfish.
 There are also beautiful seahorses including pygmies, pegasus,

 mandarinfish, ghost pipefish and the endemic Banggai cardinalfish.
 Lembeh Strait dive resorts have a higher than average rate of return customers as enthused first-timers return year upon year, never tiring of the wonders of this undersea paradise.